TraceyLauriault/COMS2200A/README.md

 Now you are able to see both OpenStreetMap features & Mapillary photos in the iD Editor.
 You can preview the Mapillary photos by clicking one of the yellow dot on the map.

-### Example
+### Example - How to Link Mapillary Image to OpenStreetMap

-For an example, we will be adding this lamp post to OpenStreetMap and also including the Mapillary tag to the feature.
+For this example we will be adding a lamp post to OpenStreetMap and also including the Mapillary Image Key to the feature.

 [Mapillary Image Key:  **baanWFHhhgFXzxwbBoOyPw**](https://www.mapillary.com/app/?pKey=baanWFHhhgFXzxwbBoOyPw&focus=photo)